-LPA Label PRUDHOE LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion however this would be strongly contained by the R.Tyne. across the river between Wylam and South Wylam which already face each other. containment between built up areas and there are some opportunities for strong durable boundaries to prevent encroachment on the countryside. purposes PE06b Road development along Holeyn would increase the risk of countryside and there are O ✓ LPA 06b Overall high contribution to Green Belt purposes.
-PE07 Holeyn Hall ✓ There is a risk of ribbon development along Holeyn Hall Road and the other unclassified road leading north out of Wylam as well as potential for non- compact development into fields west, north and east of Wylam. ✓ Development in this LPA would increase the risk of merger between Wylam and Heddon on the Wall ✓ This LPA mainly comprises countryside and, while there are opportunities for strong, durable boundaries, any development in the LPA would encroach on the countryside. ✓ LPA PE07 Overall high contribution to Green Belt purposes.
-PE08 Stephenson's Cottage ✓ There is a risk of ribbon development along the minor road east of Wylam. ✓ Development in this LPA would increase the risk of merger between Wylam, Heddon on the Wall and Throckley (Newcastle upon Tyne) approximately 3km to the east. ✓ This LPA comprises countryside and there is limited opportunity for strong, durable boundaries to prevent encroachment on the countryside.
-G Verall high contribution G Green belt purposes PE09 Hagg Bank Bridge ✓ As well as a risk of leap- frog development from ✓ Development in this LPA would increase the risk of ✓ Apart from the built up area of South Wylam this ✓ LPA PE09 Overall high contribution
+LPA Label PRUDHOE LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion strongly contained by the R.Tyne.
+Wylam and South Wylam which already face each other. containment between built up areas and there are some opportunities for strong durable boundaries to prevent encroachment on the countryside. purposes PE06b West of Holeyn Hall Road There is a risk of ribbon development along Holeyn Hall Road. ✓ Development in this LPA would increase the risk of merger between Wylam and Ovingham ✓ This LPA comprises countryside and there are limited opportunities for strong, durable boundaries to prevent encroachment on the countryside. ✓ LPA 06b Overall high contribution to Green Belt purposes.
+PE07 Holeyn Hall There is a risk of ribbon development along Holeyn Hall Road and the other unclassified road leading north out of Wylam as well as potential for noncompact development into fields west, north and east of Wylam. ✓ Development in this LPA would increase the risk of merger between Wylam and Heddon on the Wall ✓ This LPA mainly comprises countryside and, while there are opportunities for strong, durable boundaries, any development in the LPA would encroach on the countryside. ✓ LPA PE07 Overall high contribution to Green Belt purposes.
+PE08 Stephenson's Cottage There is a risk of ribbon development along the minor road east of Wylam. ✓ Development in this LPA would increase the risk of merger between Wylam, Heddon on the Wall and Throckley (Newcastle upon Tyne) approximately 3km to the east. ✓ This LPA comprises countryside and there is limited opportunity for strong, durable boundaries to prevent encroachment on the countryside. ✓ LPA PE08 Overall high contribution to Green belt purposes.
+PE09 Hagg Bank Bridge ✓ As well as a risk of leap- frog development from ✓ Development in this LPA would increase the risk of ✓ Apart from the built up area of South Wylam this ✓ LPA PE09 Overall high contribution